prasen19/Relative-Humidity-prediction-based-on-Gases-Concentration-and-Temp/README.md

 ## Conclusion
 The XGBoost Regressor is performing best compared with all other models.

-## XGBoost Results for 100 samples - Actual Price and Predicted Price
+## XGBoost Results for 100 samples - Actual Value and Predicted Value

 ![Result](Result.jpg)